Looking Out for Yourself in Society

 Investigation of methods for getting benefit from our interactions with others generated a structure in which common-sense was confirmed.

-The interacting for benefit framework (PH'4Q4t) turned out to be part of a Q-Arena for Governing which is created by a combination of individualist ethical choice (PH'4L4) and communalist ethical choice (PH'4L5).
+This interacting for benefit framework (PH'4Q4t) turned out to be part of a Q-Arena for Governing which is created by a combination of individualist ethical choice (PH'4L4) and communalist ethical choice (PH'4L5).

-It is our everyday self that ensures our shelter, our nourishment, our clothing, our health and our social life.
+It is our everyday self that provides our shelter, our nourishment, our clothing, our health and our social life.
 It ensures we are protected against the weather, against those who seek to do us harm, and even against bad luck.
 It delivers us comforts, pleasures and entertainments.
 Our better self offers guidance in pursuing these needs and desires, but that is all it can do.

 Naming